 COFFEE HOUR — Due to the popularity of Coffee Hour and our growing parish, two families will now be assigned to provide the refreshments each week.
 Please, both parties talk with each other so that both healthy and maybe not-so-healthy options are covered.
 And please bring your contributions between 9:30 and 9:45 and if possible, be prepared to help with clean up when coffee hour is finished.
 Many thanks.

-OFFICE HOURS: In general, someone will be in the office during the following times: Mondays – (10-1); Tuesdays (8-12); Wednesdays (9-1); Thursdays (1-5).
+OFFICE HOURS: In general, someone will be in the office during the following times: Mondays – (10-1); Tuesdays (8-12); Wednesdays (9-1); Thursdays (9-12).
 On Fridays, someone may be in office in the morning but not on a consistent basis.
 Please feel free to contact the Parish Administrator (Peter) if some church business needs immediate attention, especially if the office is closed.

-Please continue to keep these people in your prayers: Michael Kovarik (friend of Peter and Chuck); Brian Jones (brother of AdeleCalcavecchio); Michael Brandt; Richard Brandt (brother of Michael Brandt); Judy Buboltz; Jamie Canipe (friend of Sheila France); Ben Cross, Maryann Donaldson (sister of Gloria DeFalco Hamilton); Jean Krulis (sister of Chuck Krulis); Maria Gagliardi (friend of Gloria DeFalco Hamilton); Gloria DeFalco Hamilton; Lori Kennedy (friend of Karen McGeeney); June Lamark; John McGeeney; Ali Miller (friend of Michael and Katie Brandt); Nathaniel Ordway; Paula Slater (niece of Betty Radell); Ruben Velasco, Gloria Zoda (aunt of Gloria DeFalco Hamilton); Bea Moore; Susan Hayes; Julie Cook; Tom Rinella.
+Please continue to keep these people in your prayers: Sloane Shortley (grand daughter of Cantor Bob); Michael Kovarik (friend of Peter and Chuck); Brian Jones (brother of AdeleCalcavecchio); Michael Brandt; Richard Brandt (brother of Michael Brandt); Judy Buboltz; Jamie Canipe (friend of Sheila France); Ben Cross, Maryann Donaldson (sister of Gloria DeFalco Hamilton); Jean Krulis (sister of Chuck Krulis); Maria Gagliardi (friend of Gloria DeFalco Hamilton); Gloria DeFalco Hamilton; Lori Kennedy (friend of Karen McGeeney); June Lamark; John McGeeney; Ali Miller (friend of Michael and Katie Brandt); Nathaniel Ordway; Paula Slater (niece of Betty Radell); Ruben Velasco, Gloria Zoda (aunt of Gloria DeFalco Hamilton); Bea Moore; Susan Hayes; Julie Cook; Tom Rinella.
 Please continue to pray for peace and for all military personnel and civilians whose lives are impacted by war.